 How Long Do Patients Take Naltrexone?

 The average duration of medication assisted treatment varies by individual.
 You and your doctor will discuss a timeline that makes sense for you, and this can change over time.
 That said, most people take naltrexone for at least 12 weeks, and many physicians recommend taking naltrexone for 12 months or more.
 It’s important to remember that naltrexone is neither a quick fix nor a miracle pill, and can take time and the support of other tools to reach its maximum effectiveness.
 For example, naltrexone is typically more effective when used in combination with alcohol therapy.
 The good news is that there doesn’t seem to be any danger of using naltrexone in the long-term, particularly if it’s done under the supervision of a physician.
-At Monument, you can connect with a physician online to discuss if medication to stop drinking is right for your recovery journey, and get ongoing care.

 How to Use Naltrexone to Reduce Drinking